intrinsic-dev/project-template/README.md

 # Intrinsic Flowstate project

 This template contains basic setup for Intrinsic Flowstate project.
-It is optimized for codelab experience, but feel free to customize it in your own way.
+It is optimized for private beta experience, but feel free to customize it in your own way.

 We strive to provide comprehensive environment with our dev container